lnnujxxy/mini-as3-mvc/README.md

-puremvc-mini
+mini-as3-mvc
 ============

-make puremvc simple &amp; easy
+set up a simple & easy as3 mvc framework